Manchester - Do & See

 The Manchester Opera House features a wide range of theatre and musical shows.
 Tickets can be bought through the website.

 The collections number almost 6 million specimen and objects.
-The museum is also home to one of the largest and most important collections of ancient Egyptian artifacts in the United Kingdom.
+The museum is also home to one of the largest and most important collections of ancient Egyptian artefacts in the United Kingdom.
 It has a Botany collection, live animals at the Vivarium and an Archaeology collection.

 Imperial War Museum